wolfhoundjesse/react-typescript-by-example/01 Hello React/README.md

 # 01 Hello React

-In this sample we will create a react component and connect it with the DOM via react-dom.
+In this example we will create a react component and connect it with the DOM via react-dom.

-We will take a startup point sample _00 Genesis_.

-Summary steps:
+## Summary

 - Install react and react-dom.
 - Install react and react-dom TypeScript definitions.
-- Update the index.html to create a placeholder for the react components.
+- Update index.html to create a placeholder for the react components.
 - Create a simple react component.
 - Wire up this component by using react-dom.

-## Prerequisites

-Install [Node.js and npm](https://nodejs.org/en/) (v8.9.4 or higher) if they are not already installed on your computer.

-> Verify that you are running at least node v8.x.x and npm 5.x.x by running `node -v` and `npm -v` in a terminal/console window.
-Older versions may produce errors.

 ## Steps to build it

-- Copy the content of the `00 Boilerplate` folder to an empty folder for the sample.
+- Copy the content of the `00 Genesis` folder to an empty folder for the sample.

-- Install the npm packages described in the [./package.json](./package.json) and verify that it works:
+- Install the npm packages described in [package.json](./package.json), and verify that it works.

  ```bash
  npm install